SUMMARY

 DESCRIPTION

-Largely brick red in color, though sometimes more reddish brown with thin black vertical banding running the length of the body highlighted in white or yellow.
+Largely brick red in color, though sometimes more reddish brown with thin black banding running the length of the body highlighted in white or yellow.
 Banding can be more distinct in juveniles.
 Head is relatively small with black and yellow or white banding.
-Yellowish white belly with black markings which it will sometimes display.
-Small to medium sized species reaching ~60cm in length.
+Yellowish white belly with black markings which it will sometimes display defensively.
+Small sized species reaching ~30 to 50cm in length.

 BEHAVIOR